quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 [*Table of Contents*](#table-of-contents)

 ### Database Tables

+Dater, Cupid, and Manager objects are all one-to-one relationships with a more generic "User" object in the database.
+This way we abstract the common properties between the three and reduce redundancy in the code for interfacing with the database.

 1. Dater
    * This data is sensitive because it includes personal identifiable information about the dater.
    * Data: